PietroUras/VRMoodboarding/Docs/README.md

 ## 🛠️ Setup and Installation

-For detailed instructions on how to install and run the project locally, please refer to the [Installation Guide](./INSTALLATION.md) page.
+For detailed instructions on how to install and run the project locally, please refer to the [Installation Guide](./INSTALLATION.md).

 ---

 ## 🧠 Project Details

-An in-depth explanation of the system architecture and software components is available in the [Architecture and Interaction Design Overview](./ARCHITECTURE_OVERVIEW.md) page.
+For an in-depth explanation of the system architecture and software components, please refer to the [Architecture and Interaction Design Overview](./ARCHITECTURE_OVERVIEW.md).

+To learn more about the user experience and design workflow, see the [User Experience for Immersive Moodboarding](./UX_OVERVIEW.md) document.

+---

 ## 📊 Study Results

 A user study involving 21 participants was conducted to evaluate which interaction mode was the most efficient and preferred.
 The study included a detailed analysis of the custom gesture set designed specifically for this application, as well as emerging patterns in combining multiple input types in hybrid interaction modes.

-For more information about the experiment and its outcomes, see the [Test Results](./TEST_RESULTS.md) page.
+For more information about the experiment and its outcomes, see the [Test Results](./TEST_RESULTS.md).

 ## 🙏 Acknowledgements